stsewd/spotify.nvim/README.md

 g:spotify_show_status = 1
 ```

-Choose the representation of symbols it the status.
+Choose the style of the symbols in the status.

 Options can be: